 S-shops: Battalion-level organizations that handle administrative duties.
 Usually there are only four but can be more dependent upon the level of command.
 Many times referred to as "shops'' as in the "3 shop'' (operations).

 Sandbox or Sandpit: Iraq

-sustainer theater: AAFES motion picture team has assembled an opening lineup of movies for the Balad Camp Anaconda theater dubbed "Sustainer."
-The process of getting movies here takes weeks of time and effort, initially beginning at the Army Air Force Exchange Service headquarters in Dallas.
+Sustainer theater: The Army and Air Force Exchange Service motion picture team has assembled an opening lineup of movies for the Balad Camp Anaconda theater dubbed "Sustainer."
+The process of getting movies here takes weeks of time and effort, initially beginning at the AAFES headquarters in Dallas.

-TCN: Third Country National.
+TCN: Third-country national.
 A citizen of a neutral country who is in the theater of operations as a contractor.
-The Nepalese truck drivers who were killed by Ansar Al Sunnah in the summer of 2004 were TCNs.
+The Nepalese truck drivers who were killed by Ansar Al Sunna in the summer of 2004 were TCNs.

 TOC: Tactical operations center.
 Usually pronounced "tock.''
 Where command elements are primarily located.

 VBIED: Vehicle-borne improvised explosive device, i.e., car bomb.